Times Internet

-Times Internet is an Indian internet technology company, based in Gurgaon, which owns, operates and invests in various internet-led products, services and technology.
-It is the digital arm of the Times Group, the largest media conglomerate in India.
-Times Internet currently owns and operates 39+ digital products across news, sports, music, video, trivia, spirituality and a suite of transaction-led market-places across real estate, personal finance, education, jobs, table reservation, etc.
+Times Internet is an Indian multinational technology company, based in Gurgaon.
+It is the digital arm of The Times Group, the largest media conglomerate in India.

-Through its venture capital arm TVentures, Times Internet has invested in over 50 start-ups in the technology space such as logistics provider Delhivery, bus aggregating platform Shuttl, ed-tech platform Byju's, gaming platform MPL among others.
+Through its venture capital arm TVentures, Times Internet has invested in over 50 start-ups in the technology space such as logistics provider Delhivery, bus aggregating platform Shuttl, ed-tech platform Byju's, and gaming platform MPL, among others.

-Times Internet reaches over 450 million monthly visitors who collectively spend over 13 billion minutes across all its products and services.

 History

-1999–2012: Initial years
+1999–2011: Initial years

 In its initial years, Times Internet primarily focused on digital media—handling the online versions of The Times Group which is owned by Sahu Jain family.
-Some major print publications includes The Times of India, The Economic Times and Navbharat Times.
+Some major print publications includes The Times of India, The Economic Times, Maharashtra Times and Navbharat Times.

 Times Internet ventured into multiple new categories with mixed success.
 It entered social networking and e-commerce with Indiatimes but was unable to scale the business.
 The company achieved success with MagicBricks, an online real estate platform launched in 2006 and iDiva, a women's lifestyle portal in 2009.

-2012–2017: Early investments

-Times Internet gradually transformed from a media-led company to a technology-led company.
-It became a conglomerate of multiple digital products, each operating independently within the group.
+2012–2019: Investments

-Times Internet made a series of acquisitions—buying majority stakes in MensXP in 2012, CricBuzz, Coupondunia and Dineout in 2014, Taskbucks in 2015, 'The Viral Shots' and WillowTV in 2016.
+Times Internet made a series of acquisitions—buying majority stakes in MensXP in 2012, Cricbuzz, Coupondunia and Dineout in 2014, Taskbucks in 2015, 'The Viral Shots' and WillowTV in 2016.
 In 2016, it also forged a strategic alliance with Haptik, an AI-enabled chatbot service.
-The company launched its startup accelerator, TLabs in 2012 through which it invested in upcoming digital startups like Delhivery, Pratilipi etc.
+The company launched its startup accelerator, TLabs in 2012 through which it invested in upcoming digital startups like Delhivery, Pratilipi etc. Times Internet and Adstuck launched a joint venture Alive.
+Alive was an augmented reality browser to promote brands with print using augmented reality.

-Times Internet also launched multiple new digital products—Happy Trips in 2014, ET Money and NewsPoint in 2015.
-Also in 2015, Times Internet launched Samayam, a website that provides news in Tamil, Telugu and Malayalam languages.
+Times Internet launched new digital products—Happy Trips in 2014, ET Money and NewsPoint in 2015.
+In 2015, Times Internet launched Samayam, a website that provides news in Tamil, Telugu and Malayalam languages.
 In association with HDFC Bank, it launched 'Times Points HDFC Bank Debit Card', an exclusive co-branded debit card in 2016.
 It also ventured into video streaming with Box TV Limited in 2012 but shut it down in 2016.

-As its portfolio kept growing, Times Internet built Colombia, a full stack AI led ad-tech network that united all its digital products on one central platform.
-Through this platform, it was able to move and monetize users across its various digital properties, based on consumer interests and needs.